robriks/ethernaut-solutions/shop/walkthrough.md

     //     }
     // }

-tried using a library as view functions are no longer blocked by STATICCALL but a simple DELEGATECALL (with diamond store pattern should work in theory, but still got view restriction issues)
+tried using a library as view functions are no longer blocked by STATICCALL but a simple DELEGATECALL (with diamond store pattern it should work in theory, but still got view restriction issues)
+>see LibraryAttempt.sol for more information

 struct Juke {
     uint heisenberg;